 A 20-gallon aquarium works for most situations.
 It should be filtered, heated, and maintained just like any other aquarium, and should be fully cycled with test fish before being used for new purchases or treatment.
 To provide cover for fish, decorate the aquarium with plastic plants or other non-porous decorations that are easy to sterilize and/or clean.
 Do not use porous rocks or driftwood as they can absorb medications.
 Different sized PVC fittings or sections of pipe can also be used as hiding places.
 Do not use gravel or substrate, as this gives parasites like Ich a place to reproduce.

 Remove carbon and other chemical media from the filter, as they will adsorb medications, lowering their effectiveness.
-An aerator is recommended in addition to the filter, as some medications lower the oxygen level in the water.
-A light can be used but is not necessary, as dimmer surroundings will calm your fish and are also known to inhibit some pathogens.
+An aerator is recommended in addition to the filter, as some medications lower the oxygen level inthe water.
+A light can be used but is not necessary, as dimmer surroundings will calm your fish and are also known to inhibit some disease-causing organisms.

-Whenever you purchase new fish, place them in the quarantine aquarium for a minimum of 30 days to make sure they aren’t sick.
+Whenever you purchase new fish, place them in the quarantine aquarium for a minimum of 30 days to make sure they aren't sick.
 Many hobbyists treat new purchases preventatively against parasites whether they are observed on their fish or not.
-A quarantine aquarium can also be used to isolate and observe fish from your main aquarium that are stressed or being picked on.
-Perform a 25% water exchange and filter with carbon for at least 48 hours before switching medications or introducing new fish to your quarantine station.
+Perform a 25% water change and filter with carbon for at least 48 hours before switching medications or introducing new fish to your quarantine station.

 Have a separate net, siphon hose, algae scraper and other equipment for your quarantine aquarium, and never use them in your display aquarium.
 Doing so risks spreading diseases and defeats the purpose of the quarantine aquarium.
 Disinfect this equipment in bleach water and rinse well on a regular basis.
 After working in your quarantine aquarium, scrub your hands and lower arms with an anti-bacterial soap before working in your display tank.